fbpx

 Similar cars

-Aston Martin DB11 | Bentley Continental GT | BMW 8 Series | Ferrari Roma | Lexus LC | Maserati MC20 | Mercedes-AMG GT | Polestar 1 | Porsche 911 Turbo | Rolls-Royce Wraith
+Current models: Aston Martin DB12 | Bentley Continental GT | BMW 8 Series | Ferrari Roma | Maserati MC20 | Mercedes-AMG GT | Porsche 911 Turbo |

 You won’t find many mid-engined cars claiming to be GTs so the perceived rivals to the McLaren are rather more traditional front-engined models, such as the Aston Martin DB11, Bentley Continental GT or even a BMW 8 Series.
-But like most cars at this end of the market, the GT will mostly be bought not because it’s a Grand Tourer, but because it’s a McLaren.
+But like most cars at this end of the market, the GTS will mostly be bought not because it’s a Grand Tourer, but because it’s a McLaren.

 More news, reviews and information about the McLaren GT at The Car Expert